-WOW air has announced its closing, leaving many travelers stranded in airports around the world.
-To help you figure out what to do if this news impacts your travel plans, we’ve rounded up the latest information so you can ultimately get home as quickly and safely as possible — or make alternate arrangements for future travel plans.
+UK-based airline Flybe has announced its closing, leaving many travelers stranded in airports around the world.
+If this news impacts your travel plans, we’ve rounded up the latest information so you can get home as quickly and safely as possible — or make alternate arrangements for future travel plans.

-- Contact the OTA you booked with.
-As KAYAK is a travel search engine and not a seller, we don’t service your booking (as we won’t have specific booking details for you or your trip).
-If your ticket was purchased through an OTA (check your card or bank statement to find out), reach out to them as soon as possible to see your options.
+Contact the OTA you booked with.
+As KAYAK is a travel search engine and not a seller, we don’t service your booking (so we won’t have access to your booking details).
+If your ticket was purchased through an online travel agency (check your card or bank statement to find out), reach out to them as soon as possible to find out your options.

 Airlines offering discounts to stranded passengers